Lio Rush: Other media

 Rush made his video game debut as part of the Rising Stars Pack of downloadable content created for WWE 2K19.

 In 2020, Rush was announced as a contestant on the thirty-sixth season of MTV's reality competition series The Challenge and was initially paired with Love Island alumna Gabby Allen.
 He left the show on his own accord in episode 6, citing mental health reasons and the stress of the house triggering his childhood feelings of living in a group home.

 Personal life

-Green resides in Los Angeles, California.
-He has three sons.
-He married Sarah Lai Wah on December 21, 2018 in Las Vegas.
-Green has numerous tattoos; he stated that one of the tattoos he has on his stomach is a poem that was written by his mother for his late brother Lorenzo, who died at a young age.
-Green also stated that he did not know about his brother until he was told about him by his mother on his first day of high school.
+Green resides in Los Angeles, California with his three sons and his wife, Sarah Lai Wah, whom he married on December 21, 2018, in Las Vegas, Nevada.
+He has numerous tattoos, one of which that he has on his stomach is a poem that was written by his mother for his late brother Lorenzo, who died at a young age.
+Green stated that he did not know about his brother until he was told about him by his mother on his first day of high school.